Updated in January 2021

 85mm Vortex Razor is up there, but costs less.
 It is not as good as the more expensive stuff, but given the cost, it is a very appealing option.
 For me, it would definitely be in the running, now that there is a 22x reticle eyepiece for it.
 There other fixed power eyepiece is a LER wide angle design and it was absolutely excellent when I tested it.
 The reticle eyepiece is pretty much the same thing except with a reticle.

 Where there is some differentiation is with different features: reticles, modular systems, etc.

 With modular systems, two stand out: Kowa Prominar 500mm and Swarovski ATX.

-If your primary need is to use it is a telephoto lens that can also take a traditional spotting scope eyepiece, I think Kowa Prominar 500mm telephoto lens is a better solution for use with a camera.
-I have not seen it much lately, so I need to check into whether they still make it.
+If your primary need is to also use it is a telephoto lens with your DSLR or mirrorless camera and that can also take a traditional spotting scope eyepiece, I think Kowa Prominar 500m lens/spotter system is an excellent solution.

 Both Swarovski and Kowa do this very well.

 If you want a more traditional spotter, it is hard to bet against Kowa’s 88mm Prominar.
 Their 55mm Prominar is head and shoulders the best compact spotter I have ever seen.
 If I could get a reticle eyepiece for it, I would own one already.

 Meopta S2 25-70x spotter is pretty much alpha level optical quality for a bit less (though still a lot) of money.